johnpcooper/byc/README.md

 ### Linux

-This is specifically the Windows subsystem for linux, so there may be quirks.
+This is specifically tested in the Windows subsystem for linux, so there may be quirks.
 To enter linux in Windows 10, run `bash` in a powershell or cmd prompt.

 ```sh
 # Go to your home directory and clone the byc repository there